matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getConfirmedTokens`

 Given `from` and `limit` return information about the confirmed tokens with IDs in the interval `[from..from+limit-1]`.
-"Confirmed" is the wrong word here, since a confirmed token has already been bridged through the default zkSync bridge.
+"Confirmed" is the wrong word here, since a confirmed token has already been bridged through the default zkSync Era bridge.

 The tokens are returned in alphabetical order by their symbols, so a token's id is just its place in an array of tokens that has been sorted by symbols.